justinsane/justinsane.github.io/_posts/2019-12-27-iwatch-my-initial-thoughts.md

 ---
 # 48 hour review: iWatch 5

-I was gifted an iWatch 5 for Christmas.
+I was gifted an iWatch 5 for Christmas 🎁.
 I've had my eye on the iWatch for awhile but I've grown more interested recently with features like longer battery life, swimming modes, cellular access, music, etc.

 <img src="/img/iWatch.jpeg" width="500" />